2001 Pontiac Sunfire

-Three body styles are available: four-door sedan, two-door coupe and two-door convertible.
-The coupes and the convertible offer the most excitement, but the SE Sedan provides more practicality with a roomier back seat and a larger trunk.
+The coupes are more fun, but the SE Sedan offers more practicality with a roomier back seat and a larger trunk.

-Pontiac revised the styling of the 2000 Sunfire.
-A new front fascia gives it a fresh appearance.
-Integral fog lamps on GT coupe and convertible give them a sportier appearance.
+Pontiac revised the styling of the 2000 Sunfire, so changes to the 2001 model are minimal.
+Integral fog lamps are standard on the GT coupe and give it a sportier appearance.
 Rounded turn signals integrated into the front fascia are used on the SE models.
-Side ribs and new rocker panel moldings on the SE models add some surface excitement for a more aggressive look.
-A new rear fascia with rounded backup lamps similar to those on the recently redesigned Grand Am reinforces the Pontiac brand image.
-A rear decklid spoiler is standard on all Sunfire coupes.
+Side ribs and rocker panel moldings on the SE models add some surface excitement for a more aggressive look.
+The rear fascia with rounded backup lamps is similar to those on the Grand Am, and reinforces the Pontiac brand.
+A rear decklid spoiler is now standard on all Sunfire models.

 Sunfire’s sporty exterior theme is continued inside the cabin.
-For 2000, Pontiac revised the instrument panel for a more attractive appearance.
-Instrumentation includes a digital LCD odometer and trip odometer, a tachometer and a coolant temperature gauge.
+The instrument panel has an attractive appearance, and includes a digital LCD odometer and trip odometer, a tachometer and a coolant temperature gauge.

-A new floor console provides greater functionality and includes a padded armrest.
-Key improvements for 2000 include two new forward-mounted cupholders, a concealed coin holder, and improved storage space for CDs, cassettes and other items.
+The floor console provides great functionality and includes a padded armrest.
+Other interior features include two forward-mounted cupholders, a concealed coin holder, and extra storage space for CDs, cassettes and other items.

-A new leather-wrapped steering wheel, shift knob and parking brake handle are standard on GT models.
+A leather-wrapped steering wheel, shift knob and parking brake handle are standard on GT models.
 Radio and HVAC controls are angled toward the driver.
 The steering wheel can be equipped with convenient stereo controls that reduce the driver’s need to take his or her eyes off the road.
-New cloth on the SE’s seats and door trim provide a more vibrant appearance.
+The cloth on the SE’s seats and door trim provide a vibrant appearance.

 Lots of glass and effective mirrors provide good visibility; you only see a little bit of the sharply slanted hood.
 Most drivers and passengers should find plenty of interior room.
 Getting in and out of the Sunfire coupe is easier than many other coupes.